gatsbyjs/gatsby/docs/docs/working-with-video.md

 > This discussion is ongoing on Github, chime in with your ideas in the Gatsby issue [#3346 Create a special component for HTML5 videos](https://github.com/gatsbyjs/gatsby/issues/3346)

 To include your own video files that will work in multiple web browsers and platforms, you'll need to read up a bit on video extensions and codecs.
-We recommend MDN as a resource: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats">Media formats for HTML audio and video</a>.
+We recommend MDN as a resource: [Media formats for HTML audio and video](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats).
 You may need video converter software to produce the necessary formats to support a range of devices and environments, such as `.webm` and `.mp4`.

 ## Using custom video players

 One advantage of integrating a custom component with your own hosted video is it can give you more control over the video player, including its accessibility.
 It is strongly encouraged to provide captions and subtitles for your videos, and use a player with accessible controls.

-Check out the accessible HTML5 video player for React from Paypal: https://github.com/paypal/accessible-html5-video-player#react-version
+Check out the accessible [HTML5 video player from Paypal](https://github.com/paypal/accessible-html5-video-player#react-version) for an example compatible with Gatsby and React.

----

-This is a stub.
-Help our community expand it.